kashodiya/my-open-webui/README.md

 ## Tips and tricks

+### Stop EC2 when not used without worry
+- When you start the EC2 (use shortcut "ec2") all your apps are started by default!

 ### How to find out unused cidr for new subnet
 - Run this command in cmd.
 Make sure you replace VPC ID in the command with your VPC ID.
 ```bat